windisch/simplipy/README.md

 # simplipy

-Python module for simplicial homology and topological data analysis.
+Collection of personalized helpers for my machine learning and data projects.
-This is work in progress.